pattan9955/tp/docs/UserGuide.md

   - `-i`: ingredients use in the recipe
   - `-s`: steps of the recipe
   - `-d`: description of the recipe
+- Note that when editing ingredients or steps, all existing ingredients or steps will be overwritten with the new ingredients or steps specified.

 Example(s):
 1. `edit recipe 2 -i chicken 5kg -i mushroom sauce 1l`